 Caring for Your Crop

-Growing potatoes in containers is far less labor intensive than cultivating them in the ground.
+Growing in containers is far less labor intensive than cultivating them in the ground.
 You will not need to dig or weed the crops at all.
 If weeds do appear they can be pulled up or treated with an application of homemade weed killer.

 Watering and Feeding

-Growing potatoes in containers requires more water than the same crop growing in the ground.
+Growing in containers requires more water than the same crop growing in the ground.
 This is because the root system of the plant is unable to work though the ground seeking moisture.
 When the plants reach the top of the container and their foliage begins to thicken out they will require even more water.
 Harvesting rainwater, to reuse in the garden, is a great way to keep plants well watered without racking up your water bill.